 However in 1794 the French army occupied Belgium.
 In 1795 Belgium was annexed by France.
 The French Revolutionaries introduced a number of reforms but in 1797 they also introduced conscription.
 The result was a rebellion in 1798 but the French crushed it and remained in control.

-Meanwhile Belgium began to industrialise.
+Meanwhile Belgium began to industrialize.
 Coal mining boomed.
 So did textiles and the metal industries.
 However in 1815 Napoleon was defeated at Waterloo.
 Afterwards the great powers redrew the map of Europe.
 Belgium and Holland were united together as one country.

 However the union was never going to work as Belgium and Holland were too different economically and culturally.
-On 25 August 1830 rebellion broke out and at a conference in January 1831 the great powers agreed to recognise Belgian independence.
+On 25 August 1830 rebellion broke out and at a conference in January 1831 the great powers agreed to recognize Belgian independence.

 On 21 July 1831 Leopold of Saxe-Coburg became king of Belgium and he reigned until 1865.
-During his reign Belgium continued to industrialise but there was increasing tension between two language groups, Flemings and Walloons.
+During his reign Belgium continued to industrialize but there was increasing tension between two language groups, Flemings and Walloons.

 Leopold II reigned from 1865 to 1909.
 He hoped to make Belgium more powerful and in 1885 he took control of an area called Belgian Congo.
 However the Africans were treated with appalling cruelty and in 1908 the Belgian government stripped Leopold of his control.
 He died in 1909 but Belgium ruled the Congo until 1960.

 Belgium suffered badly during the two world wars.
 In 1914 Belgium was neutral but the Germans invaded anyway.
 The Belgians resisted valiantly but almost all of their country was overrun and the Germans treated them brutally.
 Belgium was neutral again in 1940 but once again the Germans invaded.
 However the allies liberated Brussels on 3 September 1944.
 Yet after the war Belgium was left devastated.